ncskier/katacoda/tekton-dashboard/step4.md

 In this section, we will create the PipelineRun to build and deploy MyApp.
-Then, we will view the PipelineRun to monitor its progress.

-## Create the PipelineRun to build and deploy MyApp

-### Navigate to the PipelineRuns page
+## Navigate to the PipelineRuns page

 Click on the following link to go directly to the PipelineRuns page in the
 Dashboard: